 What can CRISPR do?

 In theory, CRISPR gene editing could be used to make any modification to the DNA of virtually any living being.
-In biotech and pharma companies, CRISPR is becoming the go-to tool for drug discovery.
-In academic research labs, the gene editing tool is being used to modify the genome of all sorts of organisms to study the function of any gene of interest, whether it is one that causes disease or one that makes a crop grow faster or survive harsh conditions.
+In biotech and pharma companies, CRISPR is becoming the go-to tool for drug discovery and development.
+In academic research labs, the gene-editing tool is being used to modify the genome of all sorts of organisms to study the function of any gene of interest, whether it is one that causes disease or one that makes a crop grow faster or survive harsh conditions.

 However, regulations can limit the use of these technologies.
 While the US has already seen the launch of CRISPR-modified crops, the European Union decided to set strict GMO regulations that scientists believe are hindering the potential of the technology.